 In April 2010 the worldwide sports brand Puma purchased Cobra and they became known as Cobra Puma Golf heralding an exciting new dawn for the company.

-The Cobra driver range for 2012 owes a lot of its styling to the Puma brand, with a more radical use of bright colours and a flamboyant list of endorsed tour professionals.
+The current Cobra driver range owes a lot of its styling to the Puma brand, with a more radical use of bright colours and a flamboyant list of endorsed tour professionals.